google/streetview-publish-client-libraries/client_libraries/python_library/python/grpc-google-maps-streetview_publish-v1/PUBLISHING.rst

 TO PUBLISH
 ----------

+- Bump the version within "setuptools.setup()" in setup.py.
 - Make sure you have `an account`_ on pypi_.
 - Publish your package as described in `Packaging and Distributing Projects`_.